 38 weeks pregnant: Fetal development

 Your baby now measures 48cm and weighs about 6lbs 8oz.
-All their body systems are developed and they’ll just waiting to make his way into the world.
+All their body systems are developed and they’ll just be waiting to make his their into the world.

 38 weeks pregnant: The changes you should make

 Your midwife should give you information about what happens if your pregnancy lasts longer than 41 weeks.
 She will check the size of your abdomen, measure your blood pressure and check for protein in your urine.